Lead Apron Uses in Radiology, Cath Lab, Dental & C-Arm Procedures

 • Operation theatre imaging support

-Veterinary clinics and animal hospitals also use lead aprons during X-ray imaging.
-Veterinary staff may need to stay near animals during positioning, making radiation protection important.
+Veterinary clinics and animal hospitals use lead aprons during X-ray imaging because staff may need to stay near animals during positioning.

 • Veterinary X-ray rooms